Types of Acute Malnutrition

 Severe acute malnutrition

-Severe acute malnutrition (SAM) is the most dangerous form of malnutrition.
+Severe acute malnutrition (SAM) is another types of acute malnutrition and one the most dangerous forms.
 If left untreated, SAM can result in death.
 It can manifest in two ways:

 Another type of acute malnutrition is severe wasting.
 This is characterized by a massive loss of body fat and muscle tissue.
 Children who are severely wasted look almost elderly and their bodies are extremely thin and skeletal.